-The thought was to start hiking early every day to avoid the worst heat.
-Except Sunday night I had only gotten 2 hours of sleep in order to make my flights, so I really needed to sleep in.
-So 10-Miler and I didn’t hit the trail until just before 9 a.m.
+Today I began at Forever Florida, a conservation area that offers ziplining, tours and other entertainment.
+I planned to start hiking early every day to avoid the worst heat.
+But Sunday night, I had only gotten two hours of sleep in order to make my flights.
+So I really needed to sleep in.
+Thus, 10-Miler and I didn’t hit the trail here until just before 9 a.m.

-The morning hiking was gorgeous.
-I was in the Forever Florida land, so much of the hiking was on wide roads used by the group’s tourist vehicles.
-Some areas got pretty sandy, but every time I was getting annoyed by slogging through the sand the land changed and the footing was firmer.
+Still, the morning’s hike was gorgeous.
+Much of the Florida Trail in Forever Florida runs along wide roads used by the group’s tourist vehicles.
+Some areas got pretty sandy, but every time I was getting annoyed by slogging through the sand, the land changed and the footing was firmer.

-I met an employee of Forever Florida at one point.
+At one point, I met an employee of Forever Florida.
 He said this was the driest spring in Florida since the 1800s.
-Normally the area I was walking on would have many puddles and my feet would definitely be wet, he said.
-Also, there would normally be a field of yellow Bachelor’s Buttons now, but the drought left them unable to bloom.
+Normally, the area I was walking on would have many puddles and my feet would definitely be wet, he said.
+Also, there would typically be a field of yellow Bachelor’s Buttons now, but the drought had left them unable to bloom.

 Sometime around noon until maybe 3 p.m., the trail got a lot scruffier.
-This was after leaving the Forever Florida territory.
-Some areas had had prescribed burns, others were just scruffy.
-One area was very sandy, and you couldn’t make out the trail.
-Everything and nothing looked like trail.
+Some areas had had prescribed burns, while others were just scruffy.
+In one spot, it was very sandy and you couldn’t make out the trail.
 So I had to hike blaze-to-blaze.
 Another area was filled with dead palmettos, which made surprisingly tough footing.
 I tripped on a lot of them.

-10-Miler met me with about 3 miles left to go.
+Ten-Miler met me with about three miles left to go.
 She was really struggling with the heat.
-We both ran out of water, despite having packed a lot.
+Unfortunately, we both ran out of water, despite having packed a lot.

-Back at her truck, I jogged the remaining 5.3 road miles left.
+Back at her truck, I jogged the remaining 5.3 road miles.
 It was a hot day, for sure.
-But once again there was enough wind and low humidity, so it wasn’t that awful.
+But once again, there was enough wind and low humidity, so it wasn’t that awful.
 And – YAY! – no ticks again!

-Judy and I are staying at a motel in Melbourne.
-La Quinta.
+Tonight, Judy and I are staying at a La Quinta in Melbourne.
 It’s very nice.